goudreinette/blog/_src/posts/2017-03-18-writing-a-lisp.md

 ## Variable arguments

-## Types
-Types are an especially big help in implementing languages.
+Variable arguments, combined with macro's, allowed me to define some additional special forms within the language.

 ## Language boundaries
+Haskell's type system was an especially big help in implementing the language.

 - Interop with host language: conversion layer
 - Abstract accessors
 - AST: decouple syntax from evaluation